sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

 [ACCORDION-BEGIN [Step 6: ](Tracing)]
 Tracing can be helpful when debugging a problem or in identifying SQL statements that a particular application is using.
 SAP support may also ask for specific trace files when attempting to help diagnose an issue.
 The following steps demonstrate an example of enabling a trace and then viewing the resulting trace file by using the SAP HANA database explorer.

 1. The database overview presents general information about a database.
-Right-click on a database and choose **Show Overview**.
+Right-click a database and choose **Show Overview**.

     ![Database overview menu](tracingShowOverview.png)